-These days few workshops in Bhutan are doing brisk business in metal casting with increase in number of new monasteries, dzongs, temples and chortens.
+These days few workshops in Bhutan are doing brisk business in this types of art in Bhutan.
+The number of new monasteries, dzongs, temples and chortens are increasing.

 #5 Art of Gold & Silver Crafts – Troezo

 Bhutanese make gold and silver utensils and ornaments for both ceremonial and daily uses.
-Wares like cups & vases, offering bowls and butter lamps, swords and scabbards are sources pride for Bhutanese households.
+Wares like cups & vases, offering bowls and butter lamps and swords are household pride.

 Jewelries like brooches, bracelets, ear rings, necklaces and betel nut containers are very popular in Bhutan.
 These are end products of Bhutan’s art of Gold and silver crafts.

-The majestic Dzongs (fortresses) that sit in commanding positions in every district of Bhutan represent rare and disappearing form of architecture today.
+The majestic Dzongs in every district of Bhutan represent rare and disappearing form of architecture today.
 They are built with such skill without using any nails or other steel joiners.

 The whole structure represents perfect skill of joinery.
 Wood is the main element.
-Bhutanese carpentry is one of the national identities of Bhutan.
-Craftsmen also create elaborate wall plaques, intricate pillars and furniture giving Bhutanese buildings different appearances for onlookers.
+Bhutanese carpentry is one of the national identities.
+Craftsmen also create elaborate wall plaques, intricate pillars and furniture.
+They make Bhutanese buildings appear different for onlookers.

 #7 Art of Embroidery – Tshemzo

-Bhutan’s art of embroidery and plaques (Tshemzo) dates back to ancient times with creation of elaborate Thangkas or Thongdrels using embroidery.
-However, originally monks and Gomchens practiced this art.
+Bhutan’s art of embroidery and plaques (Tshemzo) dates back to ancient times with creation of elaborate Thangkas or Thongdrels.
+However, it’s one of the types of arts in Bhutan which originally monks and Gomchens practiced.

 Some of the finest thangkas or Thongdrels are shown in annual tshechus.
 In Bhutan, art of embroidery can be found even in traditional boots and table clothes.
-You can see Thongdrels during Thimphu Tshechu, Paro Tshechu, Punakha Tshechu and also during that of other districts.
+You can see Thongdrels during Thimphu Tshechu, Paro Tshechu, and Punakha Tshechu.

 #8 Art of wood turning – Shakzo